robotpy/pyfrc/docs/usage.rst

 There are a few modifications that you need to make to your robot.py to take advantage of the features provided by pyfrc.

-* Your import statement must catch the wpilib import error and import wpilib from pyfrc instead.
+* Your import statement must catch the wpilib :exc:`ImportError` and import wpilib from pyfrc instead.
 * Your run() function must return the Robot object you create
 * You must add a block that calls wpilib.run() at the bottom of your